 AI Answering Service For Med Spas

-iando.ai answers med spa calls 24/7, handles approved service and pricing questions, captures consult intent, routes safety-sensitive questions to staff, and keeps booking demand moving while your team is with patients.
+iando.ai answers med spa calls 24/7, handles approved service and pricing questions, captures consult intent, sends safety-sensitive questions to staff, and keeps booking demand moving while your team is with patients.

 Built for aesthetic practices where callers compare providers fast, treatments carry meaningful ticket value, and every answer has to stay inside medical-safety guardrails.

-Edit call volume, buyer intent, 25% lift, and visit AOV.
+Edit call volume, qualified intent, 25% lift, and visit AOV.

 Planning model only.
-Replace with the med spa's call logs, consult close rate, provider capacity, service mix, package value, membership value, and average spend per completed visit.
+Replace with the med spa's call logs, consult close rate, provider capacity, service mix, treatment bundle value, membership value, and average spend per completed visit.

 The business case for med spas

-For med spas, ROI comes from fast call handling for new consults, repeat patients, package questions, event promotions, and safety-sensitive questions that need staff review instead of guesswork.
+For med spas, ROI comes from fast call handling for new consults, repeat patients, treatment bundle questions, event promotions, and safety-sensitive questions that need staff review instead of guesswork.

 - Missed calls during treatment blocks, lunch, events, and after hours